pearlxcore/Shopee-Autobuy-Bot/README.md

 ## ShopeeAutobuyBot
-The Shopee Autobuy Bot is an automation program designed to assist users with purchasing products on the Shopee website, utilizing the [Selenium Framework](https://www.selenium.dev/) for the automation process.
+Shopee Autobuy Bot is an automation program designed to assist users with purchasing products on the Shopee website, utilizing the [Selenium Framework](https://www.selenium.dev/) for the automation process.
 Initially a subscription-based program, I have now decided to make this project open source.
 The program will use an external API for configuration and program updates.
 You can download the compiled program from [here](https://github.com/pearlxcore/ShopeeAutobuyBot/releases).
 Please report any bugs [here](https://github.com/pearlxcore/ShopeeAutobuyBot/issues).

 **Use at your own risk.**